EBZebra/docs/edge/source/guide/configreference.md

 	<FitToScreenEnabled value="0"/>

 ### FontFamily
+**Applies to Android and WM/CE**.
 Specifies the default font to use when rendering text in web pages.
 Should be a TrueType font present on the device.
-Default font for all Zebra Technologies WM/CE devices is preset to ‘Tahoma’ and on Enterprise Tablet is 'Droid Sans Fallback.'
-The specified font must be stored in \Windows for WM/CE, and /system/fonts for Enterprise Tablet.
+Default font for all Zebra Technologies WM/CE devices is preset to ‘Tahoma’ and on Android--including Enterprise Tablet--is 'Droid Sans Fallback.'
+The specified font must be stored in \Windows for WM/CE, and /system/fonts for Android, Enterprise Tablet.
 Note that Tahoma has no italic or oblique variants.

 **Possible Values**